-At Magnolia Roots, supporting our local farmers is something that is near and dear to our hearts.
+At Nature Supply Co, supporting our local farmers is something that is near and dear to our hearts.
 From cultivating a more sustainable future, to meeting the faces behind the food that nourish our families, we hope to foster a community of connection and gratitude for the modern family farm.
 It is our hope that with this series, we can be an encouragement to their businesses and show our thanks for all that they give to their communities.

 This week, we are honored to introduce you to Adam and Claire Trost, the owners of Bent Arrow Acres.
 We are so excited to share Adam and Claire's story - how you can go from zero farming experience to where they are today is truly an inspiration.
 Check out their interview below!